theplatapi/ClimateStationVisualizer/README.md

           [] Have one file with needed variables between all of them.
 Also create a setter so it can be modified.
        [] Replace var with let
 20) [] Find memory leak
-        [] For each step, run timeline to see if memory has upwards trend. if p is problem step, take heap snapshot of p - 1 step and compare to p step to see differences.
+        * Currently, only 1 major GC event for an entire run.
+Can get worse though when we load tiles on zoom [] For each step, run timeline to see if memory has upwards trend. if p is problem step, take heap snapshot of p - 1 step and compare to p step to see differences.
         [] Test cesium no additions, running at our speed.